 Students collaborate in an iterative design process to make a "bit sending device" using classroom supplies and everyday objects.
-They develop their own systems for encoding and sending simple binary messages over some physical distance.
+They develop systems for encoding and sending simple binary messages over a physical distance.

-Lesson 3: Sending Binary Messages with the Internet Simulator lesson.
+Lesson 3: Sending Binary Messages with the Internet Simulator

+Students use the Internet simulator for the first time in this lesson.
 It is configured to represent two parties connected on a single shared wire that only hold one of two possible states.
 Students invent a binary call-response protocol that can overcome the coordination, timing and synchronization problems that arise when forced to use such a truly binary system.